TaylorChyi/glancy-backend/README.md

 run `sudo systemctl daemon-reload` and `sudo systemctl enable --now glancy-backend.service`.
 The deployment workflow expects this service name when restarting the application.
 Create an `.env` file beside the service with `DB_PASSWORD` and any API keys.
-Logs will be written to `backend.log` under the working directory and can also be viewed using `journalctl -u glancy-backend.service`.
+Logs will be written to `backend.log` under the working directory.
+The file is truncated at each service start so old output does not linger.
+Logback also rotates the file daily and keeps 30 days by default.
+You can also view recent logs with `journalctl -u glancy-backend.service`.

 ## Running Tests